top of page

 • 6 min read

-Music history is full of amazing people that define generations.
-In this group of transformative people are some women who I think had to work twice as hard, often breaking down twice as many doors as their male counterparts.
+Music history is full of amazing people who define generations.
+Among these transformative figures are women who often had to work twice as hard, breaking down barriers their male counterparts didn’t face.

-These books are focused on a single person but I thought it would be a good idea to include two exceptional examples looking at a great group of women.
+These books focus on individual stories, but I thought it would be great to include two exceptional examples that look at a broader group of women.

 Contents of Books